samus-io/tablab-steps/steps/vJcwOpMALniFbEpADXdsev4CYCdkfU6r9MP/en/README.md

 ### Working of RBAC

-* **Defining Roles:** Roles are predefined categories that represent a set of permissions.
+* **Defining roles:** Roles are predefined categories that represent a set of permissions.
-* **Assigning Roles:** Users are assigned one or more roles based on their job or position.
+* **Assigning roles:** Users are assigned one or more roles based on their job or position.
-* **Defining Permissions:** Permissions are associated with each role, specifying what actions users assigned to that role can perform.
+* **Defining permissions:** Permissions are associated with each role, specifying what actions users assigned to that role can perform.
-* **Access Decision:** When a user tries to access a resource, the system checks if the user's role has the necessary permissions for that resource.
+* **Access decision:** When a user tries to access a resource, the system checks if the user's role has the necessary permissions for that resource.
 If so, access is granted; otherwise, access is denied.

 #### Example of RBAC